 Also excluded (for the most part) are countless books for the general public on the broad topic of fortunetelling, most of which focus on one or more specific divinatory “oracles” (palmistry, cards, numerology, astrology, runes, crystals, tea leaves, etc.).
 Many would argue — with some justification — that such books are, in several ways, more helpful than those that specifically target cold reading for the “magician” trade.

 “Stock phrases” are pre-formulated statements of a general nature, designed to be applicable to broad classes of people; they are often — sometimes derogatorily — termed Barnum or Forer statements (see the Ray Hyman references for more on this).
 A reading that consists primarily of such statements is termed a “stock reading”.
-Although these can unquestionably be effective, they are rarely as convincing as a truly personalized (and well-delivered) reading.
+Although these can unquestionably be effective, they are rarely as compelling as a truly personalized (and well-delivered) reading.
 The latter is a much more interactive process, rooted deeply in careful observation of — and feedback (both overt and covert) from — the person being read.
 Skilled cold readers commonly make selective — even extensive — use of stock phrases, but not indiscriminately so: they choose carefully from an extensive repertoire, and tailor each comment to the specific client/situation.
 Thus does a stock phrase become an effective cold reading line.

 From the moment that I first published this list, I have received enquiries about “how to become a cold reader”, so offer here a few opinions on the subject …